 by Adam Brown

 It seems unfair.
 One night you go to bed feeling fine and the next day you have severe shoulder pain.
 Everything from brushing your teeth to washing your hair feels nearly impossible.
-You think back to the last few days to try to find a justification for this new ailment, but nothing seems to fit.
+You think back to the last few days to try to find a cause, but nothing seems to fit.

 Why did I wake up with shoulder pain?

 If you have no history of shoulder problems the most likely answer has to do with your sleep position.
-People frequently sleep on their shoulder in a way that causes their rotator cuff tendons or shoulder bursae to become pinched.
-It may not hurt at the time, but after several hours this position creates an inflammatory response.
-It is this inflammation in the pinched structure that is so painful upon waking.
+People who sleep on their side, frequently sleep on their shoulder in a way that causes their rotator cuff tendons or shoulder bursae to become pinched.
+It may not hurt right away, but after several hours this position creates an inflammatory response.
+It is this inflammation of the pinched structure that is so painful when you wake up.

-Rest assured that for most people, pain will decrease over the first 48 hours.
-But many will still be left with some symptoms.
+Rest assured that for most people, symptoms will decrease within the first 48 hours.
+But some will still be left with persistent shoulder pain.
 If you are one of those unlucky people, a consultation with an experienced Physiotherapist is in order.

 How can I avoid Waking Up With Shoulder Pain Again?

-Most people get into the habit of sleeping in one preferred position.
-It is not always easy to make a change to your sleep position, but it may be required to say goodbye to your shoulder pain.
-If you follow these two guidelines to obtaining a shoulder pain free sleep position you will be ahead of the game;
+Most people sleep in one preferred position.
+It’s not always easy to make a change to your sleep position, but it may be required to fix your shoulder pain.
+If you follow these two rules to achieve a shoulder pain free sleep position you will be ahead of the game.

-1. QUARTER TURN – People experience pain if they sleep directly on their upper arm.
-This position creates a sustained compression force between the humerus or upper arm bone and the glenoid or “cup” of your shoulder.
+People experience pain if they sleep directly on their upper arm.
+This position creates a constant compression force between the upper arm bone (humerus) and the “cup” of your shoulder (glenoid).
 If you turn just a bit onto your front or back the compression is reduced and your chances of waking up in pain are reduced too.

-In some cases a painful morning is just the way a more significant shoulder problem begins.
-If that is the case, your symptoms will persist beyond 48 hours and will not be sufficiently relieved by a change in your sleep position.
-Here are some possible causes of more persistent shoulder pain.
+In some cases a painful morning is just the first time you feel a more significant shoulder problem.
+If that is the case, your symptoms will persist beyond 48 hours and will not be relieved by a change in your sleep position.
+Here are some possible causes of persistent shoulder pain.